 Living in the West, we are provided specific messages about love.
 These messages that we receive are somewhat different from the Islamic perspective of love and marriage.
 This can become difficult to discern.
 In times like this, I like to think about the greatest love story of Islamic history: Prophet Muhammed (SAWW) and Khadijah (RA).
 Their story provides us with an example of a successful marriage and that love in Islam not only exists but can flourish.

-As most of us may know, Khadijah (RA) was a wealthy business woman of elegance and ethical demeanour.
-However, running a business in such a patriarchal society was difficult so she opted to hire a man to handle the day to day affairs.
+As most of us may know, Khadijah (RA) was a wealthy businesswoman of elegance and ethical demeanor.
+However, running a business in such a patriarchal society was difficult, so she opted to hire a man to handle the day to day affairs.
 Hearing about the honesty and trustworthiness of a man named Muhammed (SAWW), she hired him.
 After a single trip abroad, with the blessings of Allah (SWT), the Prophet (SAWW) was able to grow her business manifold.
 Khadijah (RA) was very impressed not only by his work ethic but by his personality and good moral character.
 Khadijah (RA) had been widowed and was not interested in marriage.
 She also felt that she was too old for him.
-Eventually she sent him a proposal for marriage.
-The Prophet (SAWW) was surprised that a woman of such status and beauty would want to marry him but he accepted.
+Eventually, she sent him a proposal for marriage.
+The Prophet (SAWW) was surprised that a woman of such status and beauty would want to marry him, but he accepted.
 They lived happily together for many years.